adstuart/azure-sdwan/README.md

 ## Summary of design option

 This design pattern looked to enhance #2 with a workaround (trick!) related to Azure VPN Gateways.
-Historically, VPN Gateways were the only endpoint to which you could configure custom BGP peerings.
+Historically, VPN Gateways were the only endpoint to which you could configure custom BGP peerings (now we have also have Azure Route Server, more on that in later sections of this document).
 By establishing IPsec tunnels between the NVA in the Cloud, and the Azure VPN Gateway in the Cloud (now possible using [private IPs](https://docs.microsoft.com/en-us/azure/vpn-gateway/media/site-to-site-vpn-private-peering/gateway.png)), we are able to dynamically exchange routes.
 I.e. the VPN Gateway was purely a bump in the wire, to take BGP information from your NVA, and use it's native fabric access to inject routes in to the Azure SDN.

 ![](images/2022-03-21-12-19-38.png)